amandaleee/portfolio-winter-2016/_portfolio/dreamlab.md

 ## Results

-During the party, we got 15 signups, which is over a quarter of the attendees who were clients.
+During the party, we got 15 signups, which is over a quarter of the client attendees.

 ## Conclusion